thomas-cleary-uwa/cits3403-project/README.md

 ## Git Logs
-The git logs have been included in a seperate file, "git-log.txt"
+The git logs have been included in a seperate file, "git.log"
 <br><br>